SimLibaud/SilRouteSecurityBundle/README.md

 # Adapt template view

-The bundle expose 3 twig functions that allow you to generate view according to the roles of user.
+The bundle expose :
+* Twig functions that allow you to generate view according to the roles of user.
+* Javascript object that allow you to generate view according to the roles of user.

+## Twig

 #### `hasUserAccessToRoute`